SleePracer/sleepracer.github.io/assets/md/future.md

 <div style="margin-top: 37px"></div>
-# Career restructure

-I have only played through 0.2.0 once but I already have ideas and opinions on what to change!
-These changes will most likely be rolled out one at a time.
-First and foremost, it felt a bit short, I finished in about 12 hours myself.
-The amount of showcases felt good, maybe a bit too high even, but I think it is important that the first showcase appears relatively early for the first time player to not lose interest.

-It also felt short in the regard that I barely had enough money to upgrade my car to the top of each respective class.
-I kept the starter car throughout just to see if it was feasible, but even then, I would not be able to afford a new car anyway.
-Making the game longer by means of decreasing xp gain from events would mean that the player would gain more money per class.

-<div style="margin-top: 37px"></div>
 # Endurance events

 I love endurance events in old Gran Turismo games and would like to add something like that to Career Mode.